OCA/account-invoicing/base_ebill_payment_contract/readme/USAGE.rst

 To use this module, you need to:

 #.
-Install a specific e-billing module.
+Install a specific e-billing module
+   (None are ready, yet)